-If you are selected to receive tickets, you will receive two tickets.
+If you win the ticket giveaway, you will receive two tickets.
 There is a two-ticket limit per household.
 At the event, each person may only use one ticket.

 Why is the number of tickets limited?

 Capacity at our events is limited.
-In the interest of fairness we want to make tickets available to the largest number of households who wish to attend ANTIQUES ROADSHOW events.
+In the interest of fairness, we want to make tickets available to the largest number of households who wish to attend ROADSHOW events.

 Is there a cost or service charge for the tickets?